Our Favorite Ceramics That You Can Actually Buy Right Now

 We’re recommending these products because we actually use, and like, them.
 Things you buy through our links may earn us a commission.

 If we had to name a fashion goth’s holy trinity, it would probably be Rick Owens, Comme des Garçons, and Ann Demeulemeester.
 And, while Demeulemeester no longer makes clothes for her namesake brand, she does produce ceramics now.
-Based off the concept of chiaroscuro, these shadowy plates will make any color-hating, minimalist folks extremely happy.
+Inspired by the concept of chiaroscuro, these shadowy plates will make any color-hating, minimalist folks extremely happy.

 Made in Japan’s Nagasaki Prefecture, Hasami’s products are mixed with local clay, giving them a slightly more rustic feel than most porcelain.
 Their wares have clean, stackable designs, and they come in a small range of classic shades that tend to hover in the earth-tone category.
 Due to the timelessness of these pieces, you probably know someone who’s casually obsessed with Hasami.
 (Just ask around.)
 Follow their lead, and get yourself a new serving bowl.

 Once your Hasami bowl situation is squared away, consider investing in a teapot that can function as a centerpiece for your breakfast table.
-The striking profile and off-white glaze will make any day feel slightly sunnier.
+The striking profile and off-white glaze will maybe even make you a morning person.

 If you ever find yourself in Copenhagen with some time to spare, check out Studio Arhoj.
 They specialize in unique, colorful glazes and make a huge variety of cups, plates, and sculptures such as this canary-yellow ghost.
 We aren’t entirely sure what this ghost’s purpose is, but it makes us feel good when we look at it, and you could probably use it to store some rings.